yueguoguo/yueguoguo.github.io/_posts/2024-03-10-where-does-energy-go.md

 It is nearly the same process for the model inferencing part so it's repeated here.

-# What we can do?
+# Closing

-## Factors in software and hardware
+## Factors of energy consumption in software and hardware

 Knowing the underlying details, there are several key factors of the energy consumption of a model from both software and hardware's perspectives.